shnydercom/electron-node-red/README.md

 ## Configuring the project for building

 This project uses the **electron-builder** project to help build native versions of Node-RED applications, so please read and become familiar with their [documentation](https://www.electron.build/) as some basic knowledge is assumed.

-As a pre-req, as well as a recent version of node.js, you will need the **yarn** install tool
+As a pre-req, as well as a recent version of node.js, you will need the **yarn** install tool.

 ```bash
 # Clone this repository